 Although the DoA is clear on what should be achieved by the Living Labs (see Chap.
 7.1), the answer to the question "What matters to us?" might still look different from the local case sites' perspective.
-As the literature review mirrored, there are abundant criteria in place to define what makes a participatory process a good one, and what it needs to go beyond it to achieve an innovative Living Lab experience.
+As the literature review showed, there are abundant criteria to define what makes a participatory process a good one, and what it needs to go beyond it to achieve an innovative Living Lab experience.
 Nevertheless, the local definition of a successful Living Lab experience might be divergent from that, and even differ between the individual PHUSICOS demonstrator and concept case sites.
+Therefore, the M&E scheme presented in Chap.
+7.2 needs to reflects the viewpoints of both the site owners and the Living Lab participants.